dillonledoux/ecommerce-react/README.md

-Adding this text for commit.
+Adding this text for commit.( Leaning how to use github from git bash )